DDT-IDE/DDT/documentation/UserGuide.md

 Most project settings (such as source folders, or build configurations) are specified in the DUB package manifest file (typically `dub.json`).
 You will need to be familiar with the format of this file, see [here](http://code.dlang.org/package-format).
 DDT will detect any changes to the file automatically, and subsequently run `dub describe` to resolve DUB dependencies, and obtain other DUB package information.
 If an error occurs during this operation, you can view the output of the command in the `D Build` console page in the Console view.

-> **Note:** DUB's `dub.sdl` format is only partially supported.
+> **Note:** DUB's `dub.sdl` manifest format is not fully supported:
+ * Build Targets won't be correctly supported because DDT won't be able to understand the defined DUB build configurations.
  * Changing a project from DUB's JSON format to SDL (and vice-versa) during an Eclipse session is not supported.
 You will need to restart Eclipse for changes to be recognized/refreshed.
- * Build Targets display in the Project Explorer is not supported with the SDL format.

 ##### D Standard Library setup
 Every time `dub describe` is invoked, DDT will also search for a compiler in the `DUB_COMPILERS_PATH` and `PATH` environment variables. (`DUB_COMPILERS_PATH` is examined in the same way as the `PATH` variable).
 Most compiler standard-library directory layouts, relative to the compiler executable, should be recognized (be it DMD, GDC, or LDC).